microprediction/monteprediction/TFRO.md

-# Thanks for reaching out stranger
+# Thanks for reaching out, stranger
 This is my current "hey nice to connect on Linked-In" page.
 I written:

 - A [book](https://mitpress.mit.edu/9780262047326/microprediction/) on prediction networks.
 Audio for chapter one [here](https://github.com/microprediction/building_an_open_ai_network/blob/main/docs/assets/audio/Microprediction_Chapter_1.mp3).